Notice regarding the quality of machine translation

 When a foreign company intervenes in France, it must comply with national regulations.
 It is therefore required to empower its workers in accordance with the provisions of the Labour Code, according to the NF C 18-510 standard.

-To go further Articles R. 4544-3, R. 4544-9 to R. 4544-12 of the Labour Code and National Institute for Research and Safety for the Prevention of Workplace Accidents and Occupational Diseases (INRS) brochure on electrical clearance .
+For further information: Articles R. 4544-3, R. 4544-9 to R. 4544-12 of the Labour Code and National Institute for Research and Safety for the Prevention of Workplace Accidents and Occupational Diseases (INRS) brochure on electrical clearance .

 a.
 Follow the installation preparation course (SPI)